Keartroth/It-Takes-A-Village/README.md

 1) 'Register' an account with an email that you have access to
 2) Join the village that belongs to Terry Smith and either A) create and join an event or B) join an existing event
 3) Log out as your current user, and then log back in as Terry Smith (email address and password listed above)
-4) Navigate to Terry Smith's village and change the event your account has RSVP'd
+4) Navigate to Terry Smith's village and make changes to the event your account has RSVP'd
 5) Check your email

 This feature will not be viable with the current dummy data, as the data does not contain working email addresses.